-Getting Started in the College of Letter & Science
+Getting Started in the College of Letters & Science

 Transfer students come to Berkeley well-prepared for what lies ahead.
 They understand the importance of time management, planning, communicating with professors, and effective study strategies.
 However, even with such excellent preparation, Berkeley does have a few surprising differences in store for new transfer students.
 The following information is for transfer students in the College of Letter and Science.
 A majority of incoming transfer students are in this college.